vikrantmehta123/iitm-pdsa-leet-code/Greedy/Questions.md

 ### 3.1 Using Greedy

-Note: In general, we cannot guarantee that greedy algorithm will produce correct output.
-However, in the case of this question, we can use greedy approach.
-Because the number of smaller denominations is bounded by the fact that we can use larger denominations to represent the smaller denominations.
-For example, the number of coins of denomination 2 cannot be more than 2, because if their number is 3, then we can replace it with one coin of denomination 5 and one coin of denomination 1.
-That is, with fewer coins of larger denomination, we can represent more coins of lower denomination.
+Note: In general, we cannot say that greedy algorithm will produce correct output for such problems.
+But in this problem, larger denominations can represent multiple smaller ones.
+For example, 3 coins of value 2 can be replaced by 1 coin of value 5 and 1 coin of value 1.
+So, we can use fewer large coins to replace many smaller ones.

-Thus, we can choose a greedy approach:
+💡 Thus, we can use Greedy Approach:
-- Keep on subtracting the coin of largest denomination.
-Then move on to second largest, then third, and so on, till you reach 0.
-- Every time you subtract a coin / note, add the denomination to a results array.
+- Start with the largest denomination.
+- Subtract it from the amount until you can't anymore.
+- Move to the next largest and repeat.
+- Add each coin/note used to the result.

-#### Code:
+#### 💻 Code Implementation:
 ```
 class Solution:
     def minPartition(self, N):